AGE LIMIT: 12 Years

 The packing guide outlined below is meant to help you plan, prepare and outfit yourself for your upcoming travels.
 We have provided our best recommendations and suggestions, but we want to be clear: it is only a guide.
 Our recommendations are based on the outlined itinerary, our knowledge of Cuba, and our personal experiences.
 However, each traveler will have his or her own preferences and favorite travel items.
 We hope you find this resource helpful – minimize as much as you feel comfortable within these guidelines, and feel free to amend it with your favorite travel items too!

-- Passport – valid for at least the duration of your trip
+- Passport – valid for at least 6 months after the date of entry

-- Cuba Travel Documents: 1) Cuba Tourist card; 2) Flight tickets/confirmation; 3) Certification of Travel to Cuba (The Certification of Travel to Cuba will be provided to ALL Cuba Unbound guests)
+- Cuba Travel Documents: 1) Cuba Tourist card; 2) Flight tickets/confirmation; 3) DViajeros Travel document completed no more than 72 hours prior to travel 4) Final itinerary and Travel Information packet provided by Cuba Unbound

-- A photocopy of your passport, inside a ziplock bag and stowed elsewhere in your luggage (as an additional precautionary measure, consider leaving a photocopy with family or friends at home as well)
+- A photocopy of your passport inside a ziplock bag and in your luggage (as an additional precautionary measure, consider leaving a photocopy with family or friends at home as well) and a photo of your passport on your phone.

 - Copy of your air tickets with ticket numbers, placed elsewhere in your luggage.